-While there are a wide variety of paintball guns you can choose from, the most common gun types are electronic guns, pump guns, and mechanical paintball markers.
+While there are a wide variety of paintball guns you can choose from, the most common gun types are electronic guns, pump guns, and mechanical paintball guns.

 The main advantage of choosing an electric paintball gun for your next event is that it is very easy to quickly pull the trigger.
 Paintball experts compare pulling the trigger on an electric paintball gun to pressing the clicker on a computer mouse.
 The fast-twitch design of electric paintball guns means you can quickly splatter a buddy with a barrage of paintballs, making them the best choice for your next speedball competition.

 Pump-based paintball guns are quite dated, and these days are really for guys who prefer to shoot with a manual gun.
 Pump paintball guns have a shotgun-esque design that needs to be cocked before you shoot it.
 Obviously, cocking a gun before you shoot it requires a lot more time and effort than clicking a trigger.
-Despite the added effort needed to operate a pump paintball marker, design is ideal for guys who play paintball in heavily-wooded or sandy areas.
-This is because pump paintball markers tend to be much more durable than the other types of guns.
+Despite the added effort needed to operate a pump paintball guns, this design is best for guys who play paintball in heavily-wooded or sandy areas.
+This is because pump paintball guns tend to be much more durable than the other types of guns.

 Easily the most popular type of paintball gun for light recreational paintball players is a mechanical paintball gun.
 Mechanical paintball guns are often semi-automatic, and shoot one paintball per trigger click.
-This semi-automatic nature makes mechanical paintball guns easy to use, quick to clean, and easy to maintain, which is why they are popular among rec-league shooters.
+This semi-automatic nature makes mechanical paintball guns easy to use, quick to clean, and easy to maintain, which is why they the best options for rec-league shooters.

 Paintball Gun Reviews